Morningstar88/Salt-Water-Battery/README.md

 - 鉗子
 - 磁鐵

-# Mobile Phone Battery Charger
+# ONE: Mobile Phone Battery Charger

 Shows how to take apart a battery.
 One Graphite rod and Zinc plate inside.

 https://www.youtube.com/watch?v=VM1LWwMQdRM

-## Battery Array, Can be Scaled.
+## TWO: Battery Array, Can be Scaled.

 #### This video shows the principles clearly.